SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/playback-speed-article.md

 ### Adjust the playback speed programmatically

-Playback speed is part of the essential properties automatically published by a ``Player`` instance, as detailed in <doc:state-observation-article>.
+Playback speed is part of the essential properties automatically published by a ``Player`` instance, as detailed in the <doc:state-observation-article> article.
 SwiftUI views observing a player instance will automatically update when the playback speed changes.

 To adjust the playback speed programmatically, use the ``Player/setDesiredPlaybackSpeed(_:)`` method.
 As the name implies, this method sets the desired speed.
 However, the actual speed may vary depending on the content’s limitations.
 You can query the current effective playback speed using ``Player/effectivePlaybackSpeed`` and retrieve the available speed range with ``Player/playbackSpeedRange``.